tablesmit/NRegFreeCom/doc/regfreecomguide.md

 Default way of Microsoft

 2. Register in Registry during runtime
 User `RegAsm`.
-It reflects upong CLR types and writes down them to registy.
+It reflects upon CLR types and writes down them to registry.
 Is more low level (per type), managed (not uses native typelib implementation routines), not file based (like `regasm.exe`).

 3. Use Activation manifests